andreasradloff/netflix-rater/README.md

 The input is a simple JSON list of objects, with each object containing at least a `"url"` key containing a string URL that points to a movie on Netflix and a `"rating"` key containing an integer rating from 0 to 5, inclusive.
 0 indicates "Not Interested".

-An example input file is checked in under `example.json`.
+An example input file is checked in under `example.txt`.